 - Presents a powerful lesson to students about the potential vulnerability of information put onto networks

-- Presents cybersecurity within a videogame-like architecture which excites students while exposing them to real world challenges
+- Presents cybersecurity within a dynamic and interactive fast-moving competition which excites students while exposing them to real world challenges

-- Introduces students to a career track they can follow through college by studying STEM disciplines which can eventually lead to an exciting, in-demand career essential to national security
+- Introduces students to a career track they can follow through college by studying STEM disciplines that can eventually lead to an exciting, in-demand career essential to national security

 - Increases opportunities with academic institutions and employers in the community as a result of the school’s STEM commitment.

 If your school wishes to participate, you may register as many teams as you would like.
-You must find a teacher and/or JROTC Leader who is willing to serve as the coach of each team.
+You must find a teacher and/or JROTC Leader who is willing to serve as the Coach of each team.
 The only cost to teams is a $385 entry fee which provides access to the software, participant materials, and all travel expenses for teams qualifying for the in-person competitions.
-(NOTE: The entry fee is waived for CAP units, Sea Cadet units and JROTC units whose parent HQs have agreed to travel.
-If you have a JROTC team at your school, we will also waive the fee for one non-JROTC team at the same school.)
+(NOTE: The entry fee is waived for CAP units, Sea Cadet units and JROTC units with parent headquarters have agreed to fund travel.
+If you have a JROTC team at your school, the fee for one non-JROTC team at the same school will also be waived.)
 The fee is not due until the Coach has decided to field a team in the competition.

 Who will teach the students?

 Do not worry!
-CyberPatriot will help coaches find a cyber savy mentor to help your team succeed.
-Often times, we have found that the coach learned just as much, if not more, then the students do.
+CyberPatriot will help coaches find a cyber-savvy Mentor to help your team succeed.
+We have often found that the Coach learned just as much, if not more, than the students.

 Competitors from Palos Verdes Peninsula High School in Rolling Hills Estates, California, proudly represent their school.